Conservatism in South Korea

-Unlike conservatives in the United States, conservatives in South Korea often define themselves as "liberals".
-However both groups fervently denounce socialism and refer to themselves "anti-socialist".
-However, they are distinct from the general "liberal" in South Korea.
+Unlike conservatives in the Anglosphere, conservatives in South Korea often define themselves as liberals.
+Both groups fervently denounce anarchism, communism, socialism and liberalism and refer to themselves as anti-socialists.
+They are distinct from the general liberals in South Korea.

 Values

 Domestic issues

-South Korea's conservative philosophy is derived in part from the traditional East Asian values of communitarianism and Confucian social conservatism, along with modern influences such as economic neoliberalism, leading to support for economic liberalism and opposition to welfare states.
-However, given the influence of the Park Chung-hee era on conservative's thinking, they also advocate for certain forms of economic interventionism which they think critical to maintain this system.

-They are also more likely to support upholding the National Security Act.
-Because of this, conservatives are less likely to solely prioritise ethnic nationalism, with their nationalism being a mixture of it with civic nationalism.
-Nonetheless, conservatives are less receptive to multiculturalism than liberals.
-Modern conservatives are generally against LGBT rights and activism.
+Conservatives are more likely to support upholding the National Security Act.

-The anti-communist tendencies of South Korean conservatives has led to perceptions by progressives and liberals that conservatives foster McCarthyist-like red scares among the public.
+The anti-communist tendencies of South Korean conservatives has led to perceptions by progressives and liberals that conservatives fostering McCarthyist-like red scares among the public in order to score political points.
 This includes an incident before the 1996 Legislative elections, where conservative lawmakers were arrested for secretly meeting with North Korean agents in Beijing to seek North's help in manipulating the outcome of the election in exchange for payoffs.
 The North fired artillery into the Join Security Zone on the DMZ, which caused panic among South Korean electorates, benefiting the conservative party.

 International issues

 Conservatism in South Korea is fervently anti-communist.
-South Korean conservatives oppose warming relations with North Korea, and therefore wish to strengthen the US-ROK alliance in order to improve South Korean security, in contrast to South Korean progressives who prefer détente with North Korea through the Sunshine Policy along with either maintaining the US-ROK alliance as is or softening it.
-However, there is a split between moderates and hardliners among conservatives, with the former emphasising issues related to North Korean defectors and identifying themselves as liberals, while the latter takes up the traditional aggressive emphasis on anti-communism and pro-Americanism.
+South Korean conservatives oppose warming relations with North Korea, and therefore wish to strengthen the US-ROK alliance in order to improve South Korean security, in contrast to South Korean progressives who prefer détente with North Korea through the Sunshine Policy along with either maintaining the US-ROK alliance or softening it as well as pursuing a hostile policy towards Japan.
+However, there is a split between moderates and hardliners among conservatives, with the former emphasizing humanitarian issues related to North Korean defectors and identifying themselves as liberals, while the latter, in possible addition to the former, takes up the traditional aggressive emphasis on anti-communism and pro-Americanism.